Reviews You Can Rely On

 Controls

-The all-button controls are reliable, but hard to tell apart when reaching behind your ears.
+The all-button controls are reliable, but it's hard to distinguish them by feel.
 While not a deal-breaker, wider spacing would have been nice.
-The headphones support hands-free calling with Google Assistant or Siri, so you can respond to emails, call friends, or change your playlist without your phone.
+The headphones support hands-free calling with Google Assistant or Siri, allowing you to respond to emails, call friends, or change your playlist without your phone.

 Battery

-The WHCH520 has a 51-hour battery life outlasting most other headphones in our lineup, but it still falls short of a few competitors.
+The WHCH520 has a 51-hour battery life, outlasting most other headphones in our lineup.

 Call Quality